teamradhq/jupyterhub-docker/README.md

 ### Environment

-Copy `.example.env` to `env` and edit the values to suit your needs.
+- Copy `.example.env` to `env` and edit the values to suit your needs.
+- Copy `lab/users.txt.example' to `lab/users.txt` and provide a list of usernames and passwords.

 #### Required Variables